-At the heart of this computation is, for reasons explained in a moment, the computation of minimal Sullivan models of fibrations of some basic cell complexes (like S^7 and $\mathbb{C}P^3$) but in equivariant homotopy theory (recalled in §2).
-Since in this context even such basic examples have not been discussed in print before - to the best of our knowledge - the reader may take §3 as an exposition of the notoriously more intricate equivariant version of dgalgebraic rational homotopy theory (which has seen little application in the past) along some illustrative examples and under the perspective of the equivariant generalization (in §3.3) of the non-abelian de Rham theorem from [FSS23, §6].
+At the heart of this computation is, for reasons explained in a moment, the computation of minimal Sullivan models of fibrations of some basic cell complexes (like $S^7$ and $\mathbb{C}P^3$ ) but in the generality of equivariant homotopy theory (recalled in §2).
+Since in this context even such basic examples of equivariant Sullivan models have not been discussed in print before - to the best of our knowledge - the reader may take §3 as an exposition of the notoriously more intricate equivariant version of dg-algebraic rational homotopy theory (which has seen little application in the past) along some illustrative examples and under the perspective of the equivariant generalization (in §3.3) of the non-abelian de Rham theorem from [FSS23, §6].